How to improve web accessibility using ARIA

 Here are some tips for implementing ARIA tags in HTML to improve web accessibility:

-2. Use the aria-label attribute to provide a short, descriptive label for an element.
-This can be used to give additional context to elements that may not have visible text, such as icons or images.
+attribute to provide a short, descriptive label for an element.
+This can be used to give additional context to elements that may not have visible text, such as icons or images. - Use the

-3. Use the aria-describedby attribute to associate an element with a longer description.
-This can be used to provide more detailed information about an element, such as a form field or a chart.
+attribute to associate an element with a longer description.
+This can be used to provide more detailed information about an element, such as a form field or a chart. - Use the

-4. Use the aria-hidden attribute to hide elements from assistive technologies.
-This can be used to hide decorative elements that are not important for understanding the content of the page.
+attribute to hide elements from assistive technologies.
+This can be used to hide decorative elements that are not important for understanding the content of the page. - Use the

 You may increase the accessibility of your website and make it easier for people with disabilities to use by implementing these and other ARIA features.
 It’s crucial to remember that accessibility is a continuous process that needs to be tested and evaluated frequently to make sure it fulfils the needs of all users.